DeimosMH/CodeTasks/Notes/C++PrimerPlus/C++PrimerPlus.md

 }
 ```

-It have two parts: function header `int main()` and function body enclosed in brackets. `<br>`
+It have two parts: function header `int main()` and function body enclosed in brackets.

-C++ uses `preprocerssor` - Program, that process a source file before the main compilation takes place; directives whose names begins with `#`.
-Program above uses `#include` directive (thus they are named include files - they are included in other files/included at the beggining) of `iostream` file that is responsible with communication with external world (input/output).
+C++ uses `preprocerssor` - Program, that process a source file before the main
+compilation takes place; directives whose names begins with `#`.
+Program above
+uses `#include` directive (thus they are named include files - they are included
+in other files/included at the beggining) of `iostream` file that is responsible
+with communication with external world (input/output).

 - `using namespace std` - use all namespace directives from std library `std::`
 - `using std::cout` - use only one `std::` qualifier
 - `cout` - predefined object that knows how to display variety of things
-- ***Operator Overloading*** - the same operator with different meanings, eg.: "`<<`" is insertion operator and bitwise left-shift operator.
+- ***Operator Overloading*** - the same operator with different meanings,
+eg.: "`<<`" is insertion operator and bitwise left-shift operator.
 The meaning is defined by context.
-- `endl` - Moves screen coursor to the new line; equvalent to newline character "`\n`" from C, but `endl` guarantees that output will be `flushed`.
+- `endl` - Moves screen coursor to the new line; equvalent to newline
+character "`\n`" from C, but `endl` guarantees that output will be `flushed`.
 Special notations (to `cout`) like this are called `manipulators`
 - ***tokens*** - indivisible elements in a line of code, eg.: `int`

 ---